About our boutique fort collins Hotel

 The Levingers chose to preserve and restore as much of the building’s historic fabric and character as possible.
 The original storefronts and the 1940’s-era neon sign were recreated from historic photographs.
 Crumbling plaster walls and ceilings were repaired, weathered wood windows were restored, the beautiful fir floors were refinished, and period hall doors and transoms were faithfully reproduced.

 The building’s architecture still reflects the simple, symmetrical, “clean” form of the early ‘20s.
 The east and south facades still feature leaded prismatic glass tiles used to diffuse light that came into the original lobby and dining rooms.
 Two light courts, which can be viewed from the third floor hall, allowed light and ventilation into all the central rooms on the upper floors.

 Operable transoms over each room door exhausted hot air, providing natural ventilation and a cooling effect.
 Each corner of the building still features the elegant tile cartouche with a floral motif—the structure’s only non-utilitarian embellishment.
 Hand-in-hand with this restoration was an extensive update of the building’s mechanical and electrical systems, as the structure was brought up to current fire and building code.

 We are truly honored to have you as our guest.
 We encourage you to celebrate our hotel’s unique history during your stay.
 Take some time to explore the building inside and out.
-Check out the historic photographs in our lobby, and enjoy a piece of times gone by with us.
-Your stay here is the continuation of the Armstrong Hotel’s history.
+Your stay here is the continuation of the Armstrong Hotel’s history.”